MujyKun/IreneBot/patch-notes/patch_notes_V1.03.9.md

 Removed possible negative numbers on currency by defaulting all balance amounts to 0 if less than 0.

 Guilds Table is now accurately updated when guilds join/leave and is reset completely everytime discord cache reloads.

+Fixed guessing game idol difficulties not containing the right idols.

+Added safety check for guessing game not ending.

+Users in a currency game can no longer use certain currency commands.